+In Figure \ref{fig:aug_inc}, we show a (fragment of) an example Inception PC, and its materialization via Theorem \ref{thm:tract_model}.
+In the rest of the paper, we will refer to this as the \emph{materialized} Inception PC.
+The point is that we can efficiently perform inference on the distribution of an Inception PC through standard PC inference procedures on the materialized \modelshort.
+Though this is not strictly necessary, we will assume (in accordance with the LVI for monotone and squared PCs) that $\bm{W}, \bm{U}$ are categoricals, and the input nodes with scope over these variables are indicators (e.g. $\llbracket W=1 \rrbracket$).

 This provides an elegant resolution to the tension between monotone and squared (real/complex) PCs.
-To retrieve a monotone PC, we need only set $\numchildren_{\twolatent} = 1$; then there is no summation inside the square, and $\circuit_{\text{\modelname}}$ has the same structure as $\circuit$ but with the parameters and input functions squared (and so non-negative real)\footnote{Interestingly enough, in this case we can relax the conditions of Theorem \ref{thm:tract_model} to require decomposability rather than structured decomposability, as $\circuit_{\text{aug}}$ is then also deterministic.
-Multiplying a \emph{deterministic} circuit with itself (or its conjugate) is tractable in linear time \citep{vergari2021compositional}.}.
-To retrieve a squared PC, we simply set $\numchildren_{\onelatent} = 1$; then there is no summation outside the square.
-However, by choosing $\numchildren_{\onelatent}, \numchildren_{\twolatent} > 1$, we obtain a generalized PC model that is potentially more expressive than either individually\footnote{The special cases can also be \emph{learned} for $\numchildren_{\onelatent}, \numchildren_{\twolatent} > 1$, by setting appropriate sum node weights to $0$.}.
+To retrieve a monotone PC, we need only set $\twolatents = \emptyset$; then there is no summation inside the square, and $\circuit_{\text{mat}}$ has the same structure as $\circuit_{\text{\modelname}}$ but with the parameters and input functions squared (and so non-negative real).\footnote{Interestingly enough, in this case we can relax the conditions of Theorem \ref{thm:tract_model} to require decomposability rather than structured decomposability, assuming that children of sum nodes correspond to different indicators and thus $\circuit_{\text{\modelname}}$ is deterministic.
+Multiplying a \emph{deterministic} circuit with itself (or its conjugate) is tractable in linear time \citep{vergari2021compositional}. } To retrieve a squared PC, we simply set $\onelatents = \emptyset$; then there is no summation outside the square.
+However, by using both types of latents, we obtain a generalized PC model that is strictly more expressive efficient than either individually\footnote{The special cases can also be \emph{learned} in the general case by making $f_{\circuit_{\text{\modelname{}}}}$ constant w.r.t. $\onelatents$ or $\twolatents$.}.